RoadieHQ/marketing-site/content/docs/integrations/harness/index.md

 ### Enable and configure the plugin

-In the same Harness configuration section, enable the relevant Harness proxy to be able retrieve information from Harness.io.
+In the same Harness configuration section, enable the relevant Harness proxy to be able to retrieve information from Harness.io.
 Additionally, you can disable the possibility to run pipelines via Roadie UI if needed.

 ![harness-settings](harness-settings.png)